HarveyLab/mouseVR/README.md

 #### Acrylic

 Any 1/4" acrylic that can be easily laser cut should work fine.
+It does not need to be matte or black.
+Opaque acrylic is best to block stray light.
+Stray light and reflections can also be blocked on any type of acylic using pieces of the black flocked self adhesive paper

 ### Part Preparation